ZedLeb/coursera-data-science-getdata-course-project/CodeBook.md

 1. Loaded **activity_labels.txt** file
 2. Loaded **features.txt**, selected 66 features, which include **-mean()** and **-std()** in their names and slightly processed the names.
 Namely removed "()" and replaced "-" with ".".
 These names a quite informative and can be easily used for referencing columns.
 3. Next I defined a function, which accepts either "test" or "train" as parameter, loads appropriate data and does steps 1-4 from the task.
 Loads relevant subjects file.
 Loads relevant activity file.
 Replaces activity IDs with activity labels.
 Reads relevant X-file.
 Drops irrelevant columns and renames columns with names prepared in step 2.
 Then it cbinds 3 pieces of data together and returns it.
 4. After running my function for "train" and "test" data I have two data.tables.
-Which I then rbind together, group by activity and subject columns and calculate means for all the rest of the columns within each group.
+Which I then rbind together, group by activity and subject, and calculate means for each of the rest of columns within each group.

 Comments and a couple readability luxuries aside it took only 22 lines of R code!